BoundaryValueDiffEqFIRK

 Lobatto IIIB methods

-• LobattoIIIb2: 2 stage Lobatto IIIb method, with defect control adaptivity.
+• LobattoIIIb2: 2 stage Lobatto IIIb method, without defect control adaptivity.

 • LobattoIIIb3: 3 stage Lobatto IIIb method, with defect control adaptivity.